MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/what-is-information-protection.md

 For example, you might use the MIP SDK for:

-- A line-of-business application that applies classification labels to files on export.
+- A line-of-business application that applies sensitivity labels to files on export.
-- A CAD/CAM design application provides built-in support for Microsoft Purview Information Protection labeling.
+- A CAD/CAM design application that provides support for built-in labeling.
-- A cloud access security broker or data loss prevention solution reasons over data encrypted with Azure Information Protection.
+- A cloud access security broker or data loss prevention solution that reasons over data encrypted with Azure Information Protection.

 For more information, see the [Microsoft Information Protection SDK overview](/information-protection/develop/overview).